Cambria: Cambria in legend

 According to Geoffrey of Monmouth in the first part of his pseudohistory Historia Regum Britanniae ('History of the Kings of Britain'), the Trojan Brutus had three sons with his wife Innogen, among whom he divided his lands after landing in Britain and subduing Gogmagog.
 His eldest son, Locrinus, received the land between the rivers Humber and Severn, which he called Loegria (a Latinisation of the medieval Welsh name Lloegyr (modern Welsh: Lloegr), later to be most of England).
 His youngest son, Albanactus, got the lands beyond the Humber, which took from him the name of Albany (Latin Albania, not to be confused with other places of this name; Yr Alban in Welsh; later Scotland).
-The second son, Camber, was bequeathed everything beyond the Severn, which was called after him Cambria (later Wales and then-Brittonic areas immediately to the north and south of it).
+The second son, Camber, was bequeathed everything beyond the Severn, which was hence named Cambria (later Wales and then-Brittonic areas immediately to the north and south of it).
 His general Corineus retained Cornwall, which was named after him.

 This legend was widely accepted as fact throughout the 12th–16th centuries, though it bears no resemblance to actual political, demographic, or linguistic history.